winesapOS/winesapOS/README.md

 - **Are Arm Macs supported?**
     - No. In general, Linux support for them are still a work-in-progress.
 - **Is winesapOS a Linux distribution?**
     - Yes.
-We provide customized packages, a package repository, various optimizations, and our own upgrade process. winesapOS is a fork of SteamOS 3 (which is a fork of Arch Linux).
+We provide customized packages, a package repository, various optimizations, and our own upgrade process. winesapOS is based on Arch Linux with optional support for Manjaro.
 - **Do I have to install winesapOS?**
     - No. No installation is required.
 Flash a [release image](https://github.com/LukeShortCloud/winesapOS/releases) to a drive and then boot from it.
 Everything is already installed and configured.
 - **What if winesapOS was abandoned?**